TNTurnerLab/ACES/README.md

 					**** FILES UNZIPPED ARE ABOUT 1.2 TB GBS ***

 Explanation of wgetfile_ * .sh.
 Could run manually or execute files with shell commands listed below.
 Please see FILES GIVEN: wgetfile_ * .sh for more information.

 Open /VGP-Conservation-Analysis/VGP_SnakeFile_Pipeline/Genomes folder and execute the following commands:

-Before running either file please make sure file is executable this can be done with:
+1. Before running either file please make sure file is executable this can be done with:

 		chmod +x *.sh

-To run locally to get Ensembl files:
+2. To run locally to get Ensembl files:

 		./wgetfile_ensembl.sh

-Tor run on an LSF example:
+3. Tor run on an LSF example:

 		bsub -q general  -R 'span[hosts=1] rusage[mem=30GB]' -G compute-tychele -a 'docker(emehinovic72/home:bwp2)' ./wgetfile_ensembl.sh

-To run locally to get VGP files:
+4. To run locally to get VGP files:

 		./wgetfile_VGP.sh

-Tor run on an LSF example:
+5. To run on an LSF example:

 		bsub -q general  -R 'span[hosts=1] rusage[mem=30GB]' -G compute-tychele -a 'docker(emehinovic72/home:bwp2)' ./wgetfile_VGP.sh